The Post-Standard: History

 The Post-Standard was founded in 1829 as The Onondaga Standard.
-The first issue was published Sept.
-10, 1829, after Vivus W. Smith consolidated the Onondaga Journal with the Syracuse Advertiser under The Onondaga Standard name.
-Through the 1800s, it was known variously as The Weekly Standard, The Daily Standard and The Syracuse Standard.
+The first issue was published on September 10, 1829, after Vivus W. Smith consolidated the Onondaga Journal with the Syracuse Advertiser under The Onondaga Standard name.
+Through the 1800s, it was known variously as The Weekly Standard, The Daily Standard, and The Syracuse Standard.

 On July 10, 1894, The Syracuse Post was first published.
-On Dec.
-26, 1898, the owners of The Daily Standard and The Syracuse Post merged to form The Post-Standard.
-The first issue of the newly merged paper was published Jan.
-1, 1899.
+On December 26, 1898, the owners of The Daily Standard and The Syracuse Post merged the papers to form The Post-Standard.
+The first issue of the newly merged paper was published on January 1, 1899.
 The merged company was based at 136 E. Genesee St. in Syracuse.

-By 1900, Syracuse had a population of 135,000 and the publication had a "sworn circulation" of 17,575 daily, 12,571 semi-weekly and 15,195 on Sunday.
+By 1900, Syracuse had a population of 135,000, and the publication had a "sworn circulation" of 17,575 daily, 12,571 semi-weekly, and 15,195 on Sunday.
 It was touted as "a clean, wholesome, aggressive, up-to-date newspaper."
 The newspaper bragged that "The Post-Standard has a larger circulation than any other daily paper between Greater New York and Rochester."

 On July 23, 1939, publisher Samuel I. Newhouse entered the Syracuse market, buying Syracuse's two evening papers, the Syracuse Herald and the Syracuse Journal, and then merging them into the Syracuse Herald-Journal.
 He also launched a Sunday paper, the Herald American.
 In 1944, Newhouse bought The Post-Standard.
 (Later, Newhouse became the benefactor of Syracuse University's acclaimed S.I.
 Newhouse School of Public Communications.)